KMCO Orlando International Airport VFR

 About Orlando International Airport

 Orlando International Airport (IATA: MCO, ICAO: KMCO, FAA LID: MCO) is the primary international airport located 6 miles (9.7 km) southeast of Downtown Orlando, Florida.
-In 2021, it had 19,618,838 enplanements, making it the busiest airport in the state and seventh busiest airport in the United States.
-The airport code MCO stands for the airport's former name, McCoy Air Force Base, a Strategic Air Command (SAC) installation, that was closed in 1975 as part of a general military drawdown following the end of the Vietnam War.
+In 2024, the airport served 57,211,628 passengers, making it the busiest airport in the state and ninth busiest airport in the United States.
+The airport code MCO comes from the airport's former name, McCoy Air Force Base, a Strategic Air Command installation, that was closed in 1975 as part of a general military drawdown following the end of the Vietnam War.
+The airport serves as an operating base for Breeze Airways, Frontier Airlines, Southwest Airlines and Spirit Airlines, as well as a focus city for JetBlue.
+Southwest is the airport's largest carrier by passengers carried.
+The airport is also a major international gateway for the Florida region, with over 1,000 daily flights on more than 40 airlines serving over 170 domestic and international destinations.
+At 11,605 acres (4,696 ha), MCO is one of the largest commercial airports in terms of land area in the United States.

 © Wikipedia | CC-by-SA-3.0 | Read more …